 Bryan’s guitars are made with Reserve Grade Brazilian Rosewood, Italian Spruce, Honduran Mahogany and the finest Gabon Ebony.
-What Bryan brings to guitar making is his quest for tone, tone, tone and more tone.
-Bryan and the Studio’s team have developed a system for producing guitars that seemingly give you more than what you put in.
+What Bryan brings to guitar making is his quest for tone.
+To achieve the consistency Bryan was looking for he developed a system for producing guitars that seemingly give you more than what you put in.
 This is the true sign of a world class, concert level instrument.

 Zack has become one of the worlds finest arch top guitar makers.
-His use of texture and design are unique to his guitars and include a vintage style, hand-rubbed sunburst finish reminiscent of vintage instruments from the 1920’s.
+His use of texture and design are unique to his guitars that include a vintage style, hand-rubbed sunburst finish reminiscent of vintage instruments from the 1920’s.
 Zack level of execution and commitment to follow through are so intense he generally becomes the team leader for the studio’s larger projects.

 Tyler’s eye for design is as good as it gets and once you see a Robbin’s Acoustic, you’ll understand what that means.
-Tyler envisions design uniquely different and that ability, coupled with his talent to flawlessly execute a build from concept to completion, makes him one of the country’s most sought after young luthiers today.
-So far so good, we’ll keep you posted.
+Tyler envisions design uniquely different and that ability, coupled with his talent to flawlessly execute a build from concept to completion makes him one of the country’s most sought after young Luthiers today.

 Galloup Studios Projects

-Over the years the Galloup team has produced many techniques to solve issues in order to make a project happen.
-Some of these techniques were only used once while others became avenues to fuel other projects.
-Then there are projects we worked on so intensely, the outcome inspired an entirely different way of viewing the topic at hand.
+The Galloup team has produced many techniques with some only used once to make the project happen while others became avenues to fuel other projects.
+Then there are projects that inspired an entirely different way of viewing the topic at hand.
 This is the magic that evolves when a team works together and that is the backbone of Galloup Studios.

 In the fall of 2018 Jamie Gale called and said he was curating an event themed “functional art” at Walt Grace Vintage during the prestigious Art Basel Festival in Miami.
 After thinking about it for a day, Bryan called back and decided to throw his hat into the mix of Luthiers being considered and Jamie accepted.
 Bryan informed the team of what he had committed to and after an intense week of deliberation, the team decided to not back down and got to work.

-Bryan set up the basic concept of Art Deco paying homage to Miami’s Art Deco district which also fit ideally into the Deco Nouveau designs Bryan is known for.
+Bryan set up the basic concept of Art Deco paying homage to Miami’s Art Deco district which also fit ideally into the Deco Nouveau designs of Bryan instruments.
 Then, Bryan thought it would be interesting if a custom stand was made to flow with the guitar’s design, a stand that would display the instrument at the same time.

 One thing that popped into Bryan’s mind was the Frank Lloyd Wright high backed prairie style chair.
 This would be ideal to not only double as a stand but as a place to sit and play the guitar.
 Then, as the team was talking Bryan said, “wouldn’t it be cool if we put a bottle of scotch and a glass under the seat?”.
 About there is where it spiraled out of control.